 If these appeal to you, Top lane may be your place.

 Top is a solo lane set apart from other roles because it is the most isolated from the rest of the map’s action.
 Early on in a usual match, things tend to happen more toward bottom side due to Dragon contests.
-Sure, you may have the occasional fight at Rift Herald but even then, it is probably only one to two times max per game.
+Sure, you may have the occasional fight at Rift Herald or the Void Grubs.

-As the game progresses, Top laners often transition to being split-pushers so they are often still separate for much of the match until grouping for Baron battles and end-game team fights.
+As the game progresses, top laners often transition to being split-pushers, so they are often still separate for much of the match until they are grouped for baron battles and end-game team fights.

 Isolated for better or worse

 So even in games where you’re doing well, you may feel helpless if your teammates aren’t doing so hot.
-The isolation can also turn into your favor if you’re able to dominate your opponent.
+The isolation can also turn in your favour if you’re able to dominate your opponent.
 If you get a few early kills, the enemy team will be forced to invest resources into keeping you in check, thus opening up opportunities for your allies.

 Overall, Top lane involves tanks and duelists with split-push capabilities.
 There are many melee choices and a few ranged champions, with AD and AP at your disposal depending on your play style needs.
 Here are some examples of the different guises Top laners can take: